 - For the Moreau-Jean, a simple variant allows us to obtain a scheme which always dissipates energy. - ► For the Newmark and the HHT scheme with retrieve the dissipation properties as the smooth case.
-The term associated with impact is added is the balance. - Open Problem: We get dissipation inequality for discrete with quadratic storage function and plausible supply rate.
-The nest step is to conclude to the stability of the scheme with this argument.
+The term associated with impact is added is the balance. - For the generalized-α, similar analysis can be performed but some issues in the interpretation of results.
+New variant of the generalized-α scheme has been proposed - Open Problem: We get dissipation inequality for discrete with quadratic storage function and plausible supply rate.
+The rest step is to conclude to the stability of the scheme with this argument.
+At least, we can bound discrete variable and conclude to the convergence of the scheme.